U.S. Route 70 in North Carolina: 21st century

 On October 5, 2019, NCDOT submitted an application to AASHTO, and received approval, for the re-routing of US 70 in Greensboro, High Point, and part of Thomasville.
 Under the new state plan, the highway continues west along Wendover Avenue through Greensboro to NC 68 (Eastchester Drive) in High Point, and then onto NC 68, south-bound from High Point to the southern terminus of NC 68 in Thomasville.
-According to NCDOT, this change should provide a more direct, continuous route through the cities of Greensboro and High Point, improve regional connectivity, and remove traffic from concurrent interstate routes (e.g. I-40's "Death Valley" interchange in Greensboro, and the I-85/US 29 interchange near Jamestown).
+According to NCDOT, this change should provide a more direct, continuous route through the cities of Greensboro and High Point, improve regional connectivity, and remove traffic from concurrent interstate routes (e.g. I-40's "Death Valley" interchange in Greensboro, and the I-85/US 29 interchange near Jamestown).Wendover Avenue, which was previously completed circa-1971, had already served as the key east-west expressway-freeway for Central and Downtown Greensboro, with most of the bridges on the central stretch, being renovated in the early-mid 2010s.
+The interchanges with I-40 and Guilford College Road, were rebuilt in the 1990s and 2000s, with "minor" updates to the Wendover Avenue interchange after the rebuild.
+(Note: Listed from here on source of Southern Forsyth County growth.)
 A project to create the Slocum Gate interchange at Cherry Point MCAS was completed in March 2020.

 The Gallants Channel Bridge was a project to replace the Grayden Paul Bridge by rerouting US 70 over Gallants Channel in Beaufort with a 65 ft fixed span bridge, widened to four-lanes with a median at a new location, and building a new bridge on Turner Street, for an estimated $66.4 million.
 Construction began on March 25, 2015, by Conti Enterprises, Inc., of Edison, New Jersey.
 All work but landscaping was scheduled to be completed by July 15, 2018, with final completion expected in January 2019.
 After its completion, the bascule bridge was demolished and US 70 was routed out of downtown Beaufort.

+In November 2023, AASHTO approved the eliminating part of US 70 Bus., between Garner and Clayton, and rerouted mainline US 70 off the Clayton Bypass and back along its former alignment through there.
+I-42 had been designated on the Clayton Bypass in 2022, although it was not fully signed as such until 2025.